What Are the Common Issues That Delay IRCC Processing?

 If you're unsure how to respond to an IRCC request, get professional help immediately.
 Missing deadlines or submitting incorrect information can result in application refusal.

-When to Seek Professional Help With Your IRCC Application
+When Should You Seek Professional Help With Your IRCC Application?

 Consider professional assistance if: